OvrwrldDev/pickpocketing/README.md

 ## Support

-If you encounter issues, open a GitHub issue or contact the script developer.
+If you encounter issues, open a GitHub issue or contactme through discord (linked on my profile)